BEKK-IoT/getting-started/src/text/run.md

 Before starting the application we want to change our team name.
 To do this we simply change the content of `TEAM`-variable.

-After we have changed our team we are ready to start the application.
+After we have changed our team name we are ready to start the application.
-To start the application open a terminal window and navigate to the project folder, then type:
+Open a terminal window and navigate to the project folder, then type:

 ```sh
 npm run app